 - Make payments in 31 currencies, into over 130 countries, and counting.

 - You always get access to Airwallex's best rates, regardless of transaction volume.

 Money transfer costs

 - Airwallex transfer fees.
-Airwallex does not charge a transfer transaction fee for international payments, except for SWIFT interbank network payments where its usual charge is $10.
-SWIFT payments are normally limited to transfers in New Zealand dollars, Swiss francs or Chinese yuan.
+Airwallex does not charge a transfer transaction fee for international payments, except for SWIFT interbank network payments, whose usual charge is $10.
+SWIFT payments are usually limited to New Zealand dollars, Swiss francs or Chinese yuan transfers.

 - Airwallex currency conversion.
 Being able to hold more than 11 currencies in your Airwallex account means that you may be able to make international payments without having to bear the cost of currency conversion.
-For example, if customers pay you in USD, you can retain those USD in your Airwallex account and use them to pay suppliers who want to be paid in USD.
-However, if you do need to convert currencies in order to make a payment – from, say, AUD to USD – Airwallex says that it adds a 0.3% margin to interbank exchange rates for the 11 major currencies it supports (see below), and a 0.6% margin for other currencies.
-This is a low margin compared with rates charged by Australia's major banks, and Airwallex claim that they are up to 90% cheaper than the big banks.
+So, for example, if customers pay you in USD, you can retain those USD in your Airwallex account and use them to pay suppliers who want to be paid in USD.
+However, if you need to convert currencies to make a payment – from, say, AUD to USD – Airwallex adds a 0.3% margin to interbank exchange rates for the 11 significant currencies it supports (see below) and a 0.6% margin for other currencies.
+This is a low margin compared with rates charged by Australia's major banks, and Airwallex claims that they are up to 90% cheaper than the big banks.

 Airwallex multiple currency accounts operate in 11 major currencies: